Search

 SIMPLE IRA employer contributions increased

 Currently, employers with SIMPLE plans must make contributions to employees of either 2% of their compensation or 3% of employee elective deferral contributions.
-Starting in 2024, employers will be able to make additional nonelective contributions to each employee of the SIMPLE plan up to 10% of compensation or $5,000 (indexed), whichever is less.
+Employers are now able to make additional nonelective contributions to each employee of the SIMPLE plan up to 10% of compensation or $5,000 (indexed), whichever is less.

 In addition, annual employee contribution limits for SIMPLE IRA plans will increase next year: